Logolo/ovpnauth/README.md

     jameseric
     bob
     paul

+Passwords can also be piped into stdin instead of being entered interactively.
+If a password is piped into stdin, ovpnauth will not require that the password be retyped.

 By default, the file `auth.db` in the current working directory is used to store the user authentication data, but the file can be changed by setting the